HOME

 Prefabricated Cavity Wall Panels

-The walls comprise pre-fabricated timber wall panels of a standard 2500mm high by 1000mm wide, erected on and nailed to the timber foundation plate plus a ring beam wall plate at eaves level.
+The walls comprise pre-fabricated timber wall panels of between 2500mm and 3000mm high and either 1000mm or 1500mm wide, erected on and nailed to the timber foundation plate plus a ring beam wall plate at eaves level.
+Clout nails and hurricane clips are used to fix the panels to the foundation plate, to each other and to the roof timbers.
 Acrylic resin impregnated fibreglass woven sheeting (Duramesh) is stretched over and stapled to both inside and outside faces, with a sheet of bituminous paper beneath the outer face as an added precaution against damp.

 Water pipes, electrical conduit, plug and switch boxes are installed within the panels at this stage, as well as door frames and clisco window frames of whatever size the house design requires.
 When erected and roofed, both wall faces are covered with a lime/cement stucco, starting with a stipple coat applied by a slush machine (or more properly a Tyrolean plaster machine) which is hand held.
 Thereafter two plaster layers are applied up to a total of between 20mm and 30mm.
 A typical mix is one bag of lime, one bag of cement plus three wheelbarrows of sand.

-The result is a nominal 76mm cavity between the two stucco plaster walls which are structurally robust, waterproof and have a 60 minute fire rating.
-Thermal efficiency exceeds that of a clay brick cavity wall and results in the most energy efficient product available.
+The result is a nominal 114mm cavity between the two stucco plaster walls which are structurally robust, waterproof and have a 60 minute fire rating.
+Thermal efficiency is similar to that of a cavity wall of clay bricks and results in the most energy efficient product available.

 Roof and Insulation